nrfrank/grba_sims/README.md

 # grba_sims
-Gamma-Ray Burst Afterglow Simulation Code
+## Gamma-Ray Burst Afterglow Simulation Code

+A set of python functions and modules for the simulation of gamma-ray burst afterglow brightness profiles.